Scottish Wedding Traditions, Celebrations, and Superstitions

 Reading of the Banns

 The banns refers to an announcement made in church of a couple's intention to marry.
 From the thirteenth century until relatively recently, the tradition was that the banns would be read out in the kirk on three successive Sundays.
-Whilst this is still done in some place, it is more common for couples intending to marry to simply give notice of their intent and to apply to the local registrar for a marriage licence.
+Whilst this is still done in some places, it is more common for couples intending to marry to simply give notice of their intent and to apply to the local registrar for a marriage licence.

 Creeling of the Bridegroom